rasika-a/OCMakeathon2019Code/README.md

 # OCMakeathon2019Code
-Code for the mouse touch pads
+Code for the mouse touch pads to simulate left and right clicks using two FSRs